-- 10.1.The A458 impacts significantly on the centre as it is a principal highway carrying all types of traffic between Stourbridge and Birmingham.
+- 9.1 The A458 impacts significantly on the centre as it is a principal highway carrying all types of traffic between Stourbridge and Birmingham.
 Its impact is exacerbated in the local centre by its steep gradient, a narrow carriageway width, right turn movements into and out of side roads and private accesses.
-These movements and the gradient have also created an air pollution issue from standing traffic and traffic working harder to climb the gradient. - 10.2.The main traffic issue is associated with congestion caused when vehicles attempt to turn right and are opposed by oncoming vehicles.
-Some minor improvements have been undertaken previously including the introduction of traffic signals at the Colley Gate/Colley Lane junction and the installation of a puffin controlled crossing at the Windmill Hill/Two Gates Lane junction to replace the previous pelican style. - 10.3.
-However this has not solved all the problems and therefore to comply with the Select Committee request, an indicative/outline highway scheme (a plan will be displayed at the meeting) has been prepared that addresses the key junctions which are at Maple Tree Lane, Toys Lane/Furlong Lane, Two Gates Lane, and Beecher Road.
+These movements and the gradient have also created an air pollution issue from standing traffic and traffic working harder to climb the gradient. - 9.2 The main traffic issue is associated with congestion caused when vehicles attempt to turn right and are opposed by oncoming vehicles.
+Some minor improvements have been undertaken previously including the introduction of traffic signals at the Colley Gate/Colley Lane junction and the installation of a puffin controlled crossing at the Windmill Hill/Two Gates Lane junction to replace the previous pelican style. - 9.3 However this has not solved all the problems and therefore to comply with the Select Committee request, an indicative/outline highway scheme (a plan will be displayed at the meeting) has been prepared that addresses the key junctions which are at Maple Tree Lane, Toys Lane/Furlong Lane, Two Gates Lane, and Beecher Road.
 In order to facilitate traffic movement, the use of further signalisation particularly at the junction of Toys Lane/Furlong Lane, which would otherwise exacerbate air quality issues with standing traffic, has been avoided.
-This indicative scheme which provides segregated right turning lanes at these key junctions and is accommodated by local widening of the existing highway, has been prepared as a desk top exercise purely for the purposes of outline cost information and would in itself require very significant land assembly and would only take place as part of any redevelopment proposals.
-The estimated cost of the works without land acquisition is £2.51m - 10.4.
-The Toys Lane/Furlong Lane solution would effectively mean the demolition and redevelopment of a block of properties and would normally only be undertaken in conjunction with a private developer because of the high cost.
+This indicative scheme which assumes segregated right turning lanes at these key junctions and is accommodated by local widening of the existing highway, has been prepared as a 'desk top exercise' purely for the purposes of outline cost information.
+It has no formal status, has been through no approval process and would in itself require very significant land assembly which would mean that it would only take place as part of any redevelopment proposals.
+The estimated cost of the works without land acquisition is £2.51m. - 9.4The Toys Lane/Furlong Lane solution would effectively mean the demolition and redevelopment of a block of properties and would normally only be undertaken in conjunction with a private developer because of the high cost.
 This would however create a development site capable of accommodating a new mixed use retail/residential /employment scheme to replace the existing.
-Potentially a larger site (Site 5) could be created by the inclusion of the remaining land in the Toys Lane/Colley Orchard/Windmill Hill triangle. - 10.5.
-The Two Gates Lane/Beecher Road/Highfield Road junction solution also requires the widening of the carriageway resulting in the demolition of properties fronting Windmill Hill.
+Potentially a larger site (Site 5) could be created by the inclusion of the remaining land in the Toys Lane/Colley Orchard/Windmill Hill triangle. - 9.5The Two Gates Lane/Beecher Road/Highfield Road junction solution also requires the widening of the carriageway resulting in the demolition of properties fronting Windmill Hill.
 A development site (Site 6) would be created following the implementation of the improvements, for a possible mixed use retail/residential scheme which could link into the Foredraft Street site.

-11. Air Quality Issues
+10. Air Quality Issues